- She wrote the book on code breaking for the U.S. Army, and taught the first cryptography classes to soldiers in WWI.

 - She decoded communications from Nazi spies in the Western Hemisphere, and the information was used by the FBI to arrest spies.

-- She and her team broke the Enigma code machine, and reverse-engineered one for faster decryption, unaware that anyone else was working on it.
+- She and her team broke the Enigma code machine, unaware that anyone else was working on it.

 - And she never talked about any of it, because she knew she couldn’t.
 She worked in the shadows, and her great accomplishments remained classified and unknown for a long time.